[OIII] 5007 emissions in extremely red quasars (ERQs) are compact: Analysis and results

 From the fits to the longslit spectra or the spatially-integrated OSIRIS spectrum we can then identify wavelength channels that are blend of (H$\beta$+continuum), blend of (H$\beta$+[\ion{O}{III}]+continuum), blend of ([\ion{O}{III}]+continuum), and pure continuum.
 From each data cube, we create a continuum flux map by summing wavelength channels that are identified to contain purely continuum and channels that contain H$\beta$ plus continuum emissions, as shown in the first column of Fig.~\ref{fig:nbimgsintspec}.
-This is done to increase the signal-to-noise (S/N) of this narrowband image by relying on the assumption that H$\beta$ is spatially unresolved, justified on the measured sub-parcsec sizes of quasar broad-line regions \citep[see][]{Williams+17} while neglecting the narrow-line region component by necessity.
-We mark contours of S/N of two to aid visualization of the ERQ emission, where S/N is determined ignoring strong sky emission and filter edge channels.
+This is done to increase the S/N of this narrowband image by relying on the assumption that H$\beta$ is spatially unresolved, justified on the measured sub-parcsec sizes of quasar broad-line regions \citep[see][]{Williams+17} while neglecting the narrow-line region component by necessity.
+The maps are spatially smoothed with a Gaussian kernel of FWHM 0.1\,arcsec and we mark contours of S/N of two to aid visualization of the ERQ emission.
+We determine S/N from the data and variance channels containing purely continuum/H$\beta$ as delineated in the integrated spectra shown in the third column of Fig.~\ref{fig:nbimgsintspec}, ignoring strong sky emissions and filter edges.
 From each data cube, we create an [\ion{O}{III}] map from summing wavelength channels that contain [\ion{O}{III}]\,$\lambda\lambda$4959,5007 emission and subtract the continuum and any blending H$\beta$ emission, as shown in the second column of Fig.~\ref{fig:nbimgsintspec}.
-The continuum level of each spaxel is assumed constant across the narrowband and is determined by the two-sigma-clipped mean of the channels used to generate the continuum map.
-We mark contours of S/N of two to aid visualization.
+The continuum level of each spaxel is approximately constant across the narrowband and is determined by the two-sigma-clipped mean of the channels used to generate the continuum map.
+The blending H$\beta$ emission flux relative to continuum level is determined from the longslit best-fit, relying on the assumption that H$\beta$ is spatially unresolved.
+The maps are spatially smoothed and we mark contours of S/N of two to aid visualization.
+We determine S/N from channels containing [\ion{O}{III}] as delineated in the integrated spectra, ignoring strong sky emissions and filter edges.